Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ---
 layout: default
 title: Samizo-AITL Portal
-description: An integrated portal connecting semiconductor devices, MEMS, control, and intelligent systems
+description: An integrated portal presenting a physical-first architecture for semiconductor devices, MEMS, control, and intelligent systems
 ---

 # 🎓 Samizo-AITL Portal
-> **“Connecting physics, devices, control, and intelligence in a unified structure”**
+> **Connecting physics, devices, control, and intelligence in a single coherent structure**
-> *A structured portal for understanding engineering systems from physical principles to intelligent control.*
+> *A design-oriented technical archive for engineering systems.*

 [![GitHub](https://img.shields.io/badge/GitHub-Samizo--AITL-black?logo=github)](https://github.com/Samizo-AITL)

-## 🌐 Language / 言語
+## 🌐 Language
 [![Japanese Version](https://img.shields.io/badge/Japanese-Version-brightgreen?logo=github)](https://samizo-aitl.github.io/)
 [![English Version](https://img.shields.io/badge/English-Version-blue?logo=github)](https://samizo-aitl.github.io/en/)

 ---

+## 🧭 What is Samizo-AITL?

-The **Samizo-AITL Portal**, created by **Shinichi Samizo**,
+The **Samizo-AITL Portal**, created by **Shinichi Samizo**, is a
-is an **integrated technical portal for systematically understanding semiconductor devices, MEMS, and control systems based on a shared physical foundation**.
+**design-oriented technical archive** that reorganizes semiconductor devices, MEMS, and control engineering
+around a **shared physical foundation**.

-The primary goal of this portal is to organize engineering technologies through a consistent causal structure:
+The purpose of this portal is not to explain individual technologies in isolation,
+but to present engineering systems through a **consistent causal structure**:

 **Physics → Structure → Devices → Process → Models → Systems → Control → Intelligence**

-By doing so, the portal enables **cross-disciplinary understanding**, rather than treating each field in isolation.
+This structure allows readers to **reconstruct engineering decisions**
+without breaking physical or causal consistency.

 ---

 ## 🎯 Intended Audience

-The Samizo-AITL Portal is primarily designed for:
+Samizo-AITL is intended for engineers and researchers who:

-- Engineers and researchers who want to **design systems starting from physical models**
+- Design systems **starting from physical models and constraints**
-- Practitioners who aim to use **AI / LLMs as supervisory or design-support layers**, not as black-box controllers
+- Use AI / LLMs as **supervisory, analytical, or redesign layers**, not as black-box controllers
-- Readers seeking **cross-disciplinary understanding without breaking causal and physical consistency**
+- Seek **cross-disciplinary understanding without collapsing causality**

-This portal is **not intended as an introductory tutorial**.
+This portal is **not an introductory tutorial**.
-It is a **structural and design-oriented technical foundation**.
+It is a **structural reference for design-oriented engineering work**.

 ---

-## 🧩 Technical Domains Covered

-### 🟦 Semiconductor Devices
-- CMOS, FinFET, and CFET device structures
-- Semiconductor physics, electrical characteristics, and fabrication processes
-- Physical modeling, SPICE, and design-oriented perspectives

-### 🟩 MEMS & Mechatronics
-- Sensors and actuators: structures and operating principles
-- Coupled mechanical–electrical system models
-- Connections between FEM, fabrication processes, and device physics

-### 🟧 Control & Intelligence
-- Classical control methods such as PID and FSM-based supervision
-- Model-based control design and stability considerations
-- Intelligent supervisory layers using LLMs (AITL concept)
+## 🧠 Positioning of Intelligence (AITL)

+AI, control theory, and LLM-based technologies are **not treated as standalone solutions**.

+In this portal, they are positioned as:

+> **The outermost layer that enables full and correct utilization of physical models.**

+The system architecture is viewed as a **layered structure**:

+- **Inner layers**: Physics, devices, MEMS (constraint-defining layers)
+- **Middle layers**: System modeling and classical control theory
+- **Outer layers**: Intelligence, adaptation, and redesign

+This layered concept is referred to as
+**AITL — Adaptive Intelligent Technology Loop**.

+LLMs are explicitly placed **outside the real-time control loop**,
+serving as tools for supervision, diagnosis, and redesign.

 ---

-## 🧠 Positioning of AITL

-AI, control theory, and LLM-based technologies are **not treated as standalone topics**.

-Instead, they are positioned as:

-**“The outermost layer that enables full utilization of physical models and engineered systems.”**

-Within this portal, the system architecture is viewed as a **multi-layer structure**:

-- Inner layers: Physics, devices, and MEMS
-- Middle layers: System modeling and control theory
-- Outer layers: Intelligence, adaptation, and redesign

-This concept is referred to as
-**AITL (Adaptive Intelligent Technology Loop)**
-and will be explained step by step using conceptual diagrams and animations.

----

-> **Samizo-AITL is not a collection of isolated explanations.
-> It is a portal designed to reveal the structural backbone that connects engineering technologies.**

----

-## 🗺 How to Navigate This Portal
+## 🗺 How to Read This Portal

-This portal is designed to be read in the following order:
+The portal is designed to be explored in the following order:

-1. **Design philosophy and structure**
+1. **Design philosophy and architecture**
-   → Understand the Physical-First approach and the AITL concept
+   → Physical-first engineering and AITL structure
-2. **Physical foundations (Main Core)**
+2. **Main Core (physical foundations)**
    → Semiconductor devices, MEMS, and physical constraints
-3. **Control and intelligence (Applied Layer)**
+3. **Applied Layer (control and intelligence)**
-   → Where and how PID, FSM, and LLMs are used
+   → Roles of PID, FSM, and LLMs
 4. **Proof-of-concept implementations**
-   → Verify ideas through working systems and code
+   → Verification through working systems

 Readers are encouraged to follow the flow:

 **Philosophy → Physics → Control → Intelligence**

-to avoid fragmented or tool-centric understanding.
+to avoid tool-driven or fragmented understanding.

 ---

-# 💠 Main Core (Foundational Repositories)
+# 💠 Main Core — Foundational Repositories
-The core repositories form a **complete conceptual map of semiconductor device technology**,
+The Main Core forms a **coherent technical backbone**
-from physics to manufacturing and system-level constraints.
+covering semiconductor technology from physics to system-level constraints.

 ---

 ## 1️⃣ Edusemi-v4x
-A **systematic curriculum** covering semiconductor devices and processes, including:
+A **systematic curriculum** covering semiconductor devices and processes:

 - Device structures and operating physics
 - Process integration flows